 An essential part of estimating migration rates from tagging data is the tag-reporting rate, or the estimate of the percentage of recovered tags that are returned.
-The tag-reporting rate for the sablefish fishery during 1980-98 was estimated by comparing tag returns from the commercial fishery with tag returns from the annual longline survey.
+The tag-reporting rate for the sablefish fishery during 1980-1998 was estimated by Heifetz and Maloney (2001) by comparing tag returns from the commercial fishery with tag returns from the annual longline survey.
 The primary assumption of this method is that all tagged fish caught on the longline survey are reported.
-Reporting rates were highest in the CGOA (38.5%) and EGOA (31.5%); intermediate in the WGOA (26.9%); and lowest in the AI (17.4%) and BS (16.9%).
-The overall reporting rate had reportedly increased over time.
-This increased rate was coincidental with the implementation of the IFQ system and may have been a result of the number of tags available for recovery, the length of the commercial fishing season, increased observer coverage, the implementation of the tag reward program, and an increased interest of fishermen in the management of sablefish.
-Tag-reporting rates were recalculated in 2012 for an updated look at sablefish movement by pooling data in 3-year increments.
-Figure 20 shows how these rates have fluctuated over time.
-The 90% BC value is the Fisheries and Oceans Canada assumed tag reporting rate.
+Reporting rates were highest in the CGOA (38.5%) and EGOA (31.5%), intermediate in the WGOA (26.9%), and lowest in the AI (17.4%) and BS (16.9%).
+Heifetz and Maloney (2001) reported that the overall reporting rate had increased over time.
+This increased rate was coincidental with the implementation of the IFQ system, and may have been a result of the number of tags available for recovery, the length of the commercial fishing season, increased observer coverage, the implementation of the tag reward program, and an increased interest of fishermen in the management of sablefish.
+Hanselman et al. (in review) recalculated tag-reporting rates for an updated look at sablefish movement by pooling data in 3 year increments.
+Figure 17 shows how these rates have fluctuated over time (Hanselman et al. in review).
+The 90% British Columbia (BC) value is the Fisheries and Oceans Canada assumed tag reporting rate (Beamish and McFarlane 1988).